Sabah Adventure

 Accommodations

-Please note some of the multishare/dormitory accommodation can be mixed gender.
+Please note some of the multishare or dormitory accommodation on this trip may be mixed gender.